Celebrating 85 Years in Kansas City!

 |What’s New with the SNF Waiver|

 |E0328||Hospital bed, pediatric, manual, 360 degree side enclosures, top of headboard, footboard and side rails up to 24 in above the spring, includes mattress||11/1/2023||COMMERCIAL|

 Payment Policy Updates

-This payment policy will be available to view on September 1, 2022.
-Go to the log-in page at Providers.BlueKC.com and click on Go To Payment Policies.
+The new payment policy is available to view any time by going to the log-in page at Providers.BlueKC.com and clicking on Go to Payment Policies.

 Medical Policy Updates